Microsoft Teams Development Overview

 added as part of a channel inside a team, a group chat, a meeting or as a personal app for an individual user.

 - Embedded experiences with Power Apps in a Teams Tab

 - Authentication options for your Teams Tabs

-Style Teams app content using Fluent UI
+Style Teams App Content using Fluent UI

-Using the Fluent UI framework, we can ensure that our custom Teams content has the look & feel of it's environment.
+By using the Fluent UI framework, we can ensure that our custom Teams content has the look & feel of it's environment.

-- Using the Fluent UI styles
+- Using Fluent UI

 - Integrating Fluent UI components